spring-projects/spring-restdocs/README.md

 only made harder by trying to write the documentation in an ill-suited format such as Java annotations.
 This project addresses this by allowing you to write the bulk of your documentation's text using [Asciidoctor][1].
 The default location for source files depends on whether you're using Maven or Gradle.
-By default, AsciiDoctor's Maven plugin looks in `src/main/asciidoc`, whereas the AsciiDoctor Gradle plugin looks in `src/docs/asciidoc`
+By default, Asciidoctor's Maven plugin looks in `src/main/asciidoc`, whereas the Asciidoctor Gradle plugin looks in `src/docs/asciidoc`

 To include the programmatically generated snippets in your documentation, you use